konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 - On workspace initialization, have the NsTemplateTier:
   - Create Spaces with fixed -dev and -stage suffixes manually as a part of the appstudio tier
   - Create serviceaccounts with rolebindings to administer the namespaces
-  - Create DeploymentTargets to match and reference Secrets that will be created to contains tokens for the serviceaccounts in the previous steps.
+  - Create [DeploymentTargets] to match and reference Secrets that will be created to contains tokens for the serviceaccounts in the previous steps.
-  - Create DeploymentTargetClaims to match.
+  - Create [DeploymentTargetClaims] to match.
-  - Create Environments to match.
+  - Create [Environments] to match.
 - As long as the secret names generated by the SpaceRequests are predictable, then it should be possible to specify all of these objects up front.

 ### Phase 1 (Service Preview)

-The result of this phase is an automation that binds DT and DTC and automatically provisioned environment on the Sandbox cluster (using the [SpaceRequest API](https://docs.google.com/document/d/1uqgghk1lN9dyoBLsvn5YD443TwKrsKHU6fvfUuo84Hs/edit#)) and creates a DT.
+The result of this phase is an automation that binds [DT] and [DTC] and automatically provisioned environment on the Sandbox cluster (using the [SpaceRequest API](https://docs.google.com/document/d/1uqgghk1lN9dyoBLsvn5YD443TwKrsKHU6fvfUuo84Hs/edit#)) and creates a [DT].

 The following controllers should be implemented:

 - Binding controller.
 - Sandbox provisioner.
-- Adjusting the integration service controller to create and delete a DTC
+- Adjusting the integration service controller to create and delete a [DTC]

 ### Phase 2 (need more grooming and clear requirement from the PM)